brokensandals/blunt-instrument/packages/example-plugin-config/README.md

 This is an example of configuring a project to be instrumented by [babel-plugin-blunt-instrument][babel-plugin].

-In this example, tracing is logged to the console, and the entire program is traced.
+In this example, tracing is logged to both the console and a file in the current directory (look for the `.tracebi` extension), and the entire program is traced.

 Key points: